NVIDIA/NeMo-Aligner/docs/user-guide/steerlm.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 **SteerLM** is a novel approach developed by the NVIDIA NeMo Team, introduced as part of NVIDIA NeMo Alignment methods.
 It simplifies the customization of large language models (LLMs) and empowers users with dynamic control over model outputs by specifying desired attributes.
 Despite remarkable progress in natural language generation driven by LLMs like GPT-3, Megatron-Turing, Chinchilla, PaLM-2, Falcon, and Llama 2, these foundational models often fall short in delivering nuanced and user-aligned responses.
-The current approach for LLM improvement combines supervised fine-tuning and reinforcement learning from human feedback, but it comes with complexities and limited user control.
+The current approach for LLM improvement combines Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), but it comes with complexities and limited user control.
 SteerLM addresses these challenges and represents a significant advancement in the field, making it easier to tailor LLMs to specific needs and preferences.
 This document delves into how SteerLM operates and offers guidance on training a SteerLM model.

 SteerLM
 ###############
-SteerLM leverages a supervised fine-tuning method that empowers you to control responses during inference.
+SteerLM leverages a SFT method that empowers you to control responses during inference.
 It overcomes the limitations of prior alignment techniques, and consists of four key steps:

 1. Train an attribute prediction model on human-annotated datasets to evaluate response quality on any number of attributes like helpfulness, humor, and creativity.